Prague Experience logoPrague tourist information & travel guide logo

 Address: corner of Opletalova and Bolzanova streets.

-Another children's playground in the New Town is located on Slavonic Island, a beautiful spot by the river, near the National Theatre.
+Another children's playground in the New Town is on Slavonic Island, a beautiful spot by the river, near the National Theatre.

 Finally, there is a playground at the bottom of Petrin Hill, near the base of the Petrin Funicular Railway.